Route map

 Description

 A container for rules.
-You must specify a direction (inbound or outbound) when you create a route policy.
-The direction cannot be changed after creation.
+You must specify a direction (inbound or outbound) when you create it.
+The direction cannot be changed once created.

 2. Add rules